 Tribal Tattoo Lettering: From Its Beginnings to Contemporary Forms

 Tribal designs are the most ancient forms of tattoo art in the world, and also the most popular and in-demand among tattoo enthusiasts today.
-The first tattoo was brought to the West by eighteenth-century British explorers from the Isles of Polynesia.
-Although coming from all over Asia, tattoo originated from the Tahitian word tatu or tatau, meaning to mark or strike.
-Tattoo applications used to be exceptionally painful, but the results were the pinnacle of art perfection.
+The first tattoo was brought to the West by eighteenth-century British explorers from the isles of Polynesia.
+Although coming from all over Asia, tattoos originated from the Tahitian word tatu or tatau, meaning to mark or strike.
+Tattoo applications used to be exceptionally painful, but the results were the pinnacle of artistic perfection.
 Tribal tattoos then were the living embodiments of culture.